knpuniversity/blog/what-the-rest.rst

 the only thing you should need to document is your hypermedia types.
 In that model, does *every* link have its own hypermedia type?
-And do the docs for that hypermedia type really tell us what HTTP methods can be used and what fields can be POST'ed, even though we're not POST'ing with that hypermedia type (we're probably POST'ing with something simple like ``application/json``)?
+And do the docs for that hypermedia type really tell us what HTTP methods can be used and what fields can be POST'ed?
+That would seem odd, as data is not sent (e.g. POST'ed) using the hypermedia type, but instead usually with something simpler like ``application/json``.

 So let's look at the 2 approaches (custom hypermedia type versus HAL) and try to see how a client would answer the :ref:`4 questions<blog-what-the-rest-4-missing>`_